Civilization (film): Production

 An Awe-inspiring Spectacle that one minute makes your blood run cold and another thrills you with its touches of human gentleness.

 The Story of the Greatest Love of the Ages —- the Love of Humanity.

 George Fisher was given the daunting role of playing "The Christ" in Civilization.
-He was "the first cinema actor to portray Christ for the screen."
+Press accounts mistakenly called him "the first cinema actor to portray Christ for the screen."
 At the time of the film's release, Fisher told the Los Angeles Times that, to get in the proper mood for the role, "he lived the life of a recluse, spending his time in study and meditation."
 He expressed his hope that the film's message would be heard:

 I can say in truth that the playing of this part has affected my whole life and the impressions will never leave me.
 I have tried earnestly and sincerely, with a deep prayer in my heart, to bring a message to the world, one which will reach, perhaps, millions.
 Now my only wish is that whoever may witness the performances of Civilization will realize only the truth and beauty of the message.

 The premiere was held at the Majestic Theatre in Los Angeles on April 17, 1916.